yiemwa123/info2300final/documents/design-journey.md

 ## Describe your Gallery (Milestone 1)
 > What will your gallery be about?
 1 sentence.

+- My gallery will be about Studio Ghibli artwork/photos.

 > Will you be using your existing Project 1 or Project 2 site for this project?
 If yes, which project?

+- I will be using my Project 2 website

 > If using your existing Project 1 or Project 2, please upload sketches of your final design here.

 ## Target Audience(s) (Milestone 1)
 > Tell us about your target audience(s).

+- My target audience is fans of Studio Ghibli who want to look at different artwork for inspiration for their own Studio Ghibli inspired works

 ## Design Process (Milestone 1)